-Based on a review of the published BCST curriculum, that I include at the end of this piece, there are dozens of efferent, tissue-based, doing to treatment methods that are for symptom relief all of which are involved in the practice biodynamic cranial sacral therapy (BCST) and craniosacral biodynamics.
+Based on a review of the published BCST curriculum that I include at the end of this piece, there are dozens of efferent, tissue-based, anatomical, 'doing to' treatment methods designed for symptom relief, which are part of the practice of biodynamic cranial sacral therapy (BCST) and craniosacral biodynamics.

-However, to enjoy living embodied contact with the tides, all of that has to be given up, and, it is even more complex than that.
+However, to enjoy living embodied contact with tides, all functional methods have to be given up, and there is more to it than that.

 Following the Parts without Sensing the Whole

-Potency is a subtle substance, a living ‘fluid within a fluid,’ and to sense this potency you must be still and wait, … for nothing ... then your attention will become soft, unfocused, unfixed, and free, and the potency of life may by grace reveal itself to you and become your guide.
-Your free attention will be moved by the potency of the Breath of Life, which expresses through the midline and distributes as the whole-body motion of life that brings coherence and healthy function to all systems throughout the client’s entire body.
+Potency is a subtle substance, a living ‘fluid within a fluid,’ and to sense this potency you must be still and wait, … for nothing ... then your attention will become soft, unfocused, unfixed, and free, and then the potency of life may by grace reveal itself to you and become your guide.
+Here, your free attention is moved by the potency of the Breath of Life, which expresses through the midline and distributes as the whole-body motion of life that brings coherence and healthy function to all systems throughout the client’s entire body.

-You sense primary respiration as a living fractal array that simultaneously wells up the midline longitudinally and breathes in the transverse body-wide.
+You sense primary respiration as a living fractals that simultaneously well up the midline longitudinally and breathes in the transverse body-wide.
 Although primary respiration contains the fluid drive, it is distinct.
-By analogy fluid drive moves like a small stream in the pond of primary respiration.
+By analogy fluid drive moves like a small stream inside the pond of primary respiration.
 Primary respiration is the potency that invisibly shifts the fluid drive from point to point in the client’s subtle body, and if the fluid drive dwells in particular local area, which is the motion present, it resolves specific inertial motions, or fluid lesions, in the body.

-By contrast, an inertial motion is by definition an automatically repeating pattern that is frozen in time, which drains the life forces from the body.
+By contrast, an inertial motion is, by definition, an automatically repeating pattern that is frozen in time, which drains the life forces from the body.
 The potency of primary respiration restores the forces of life by transmuting inertial patterns back to their original ever-changing fractal state.
-In the body, this process of transmutation liquefies the gelled ground substance and returns it to a functioning whole body fluid (See Ground Substance in the Appendix of Stillness).
+In the body the process of transmutation liquefies the gelled ground substance and returns it to a functioning whole body fluid (See Ground Substance in the Appendix of Stillness).